 But here’s the thing: finding the perfect pair of running shoes can feel like searching for a needle in a haystack.
 With countless brands, models, and features to consider, it’s easy to get lost in a sea of options.
 And if you’re new to the running game or unsure about which shoe type suits your needs, the whole process can be downright overwhelming.
 CONTINUE READING…

 One size shoe does not fit all.
 But how do you pick the perfect pair?

 Michaela Khan is a PhD candidate at UBC studying all things running biomechanics with a special interest in footwear.
-In this webinar, Michaela will discuss the history of running shoes, break down the anatomy of a running shoe, and simplify how different features of running shoes affect the way we move.
+In this webinar from the fall of 2023, Michaela will discuss the history of running shoes, break down the anatomy of a running shoe, and simplify how different features of running shoes affect the way we move.
 She’ll also explain how the shoes we wear may be related to different types of injuries and how to select the best shoe based on your unique needs!